pixelogik/NearPy/README.md

     hash_vector(self, v)
 ```

-hash_vector() hashes the specified vector and returns a list of bucket keys, that match the vector.
+hash_vector() hashes the specified vector and returns a list of bucket keys with one or more entries.
-Depending on the hash implementation this list can contain one or many bucket keys.

 The LSH RandomBinaryProjections projects the specified vector on n random
 normalized vectors in the feature space and returns a string made from zeros and ones.
 If v lies on